 In a step toward better measurment of on-site social activity, Google Analytics today announced that all clicks on Google “+1” buttons on your website will automatically be tracked.
 In fact, users should begin to see +1 data by early next week, at the latest.
 You’ll be able to see how visits that include a click on the +1 button differ from other visits.
 Do +1 clicks correspond with better user engagement and higher conversion rates?
 Now it’s easy to find out!

 The data generated by Google’s new method for social interaction tracking will appear in a new family of reports in the Visitors section.
 Of course, if you’re already using trackEvent to collect this data, you’ll continue to see it in the Event Tracking area.

 Bottom line: the trackSocial method appears to be a spin-off of trackEvent and the Event Tracking feature in general.
 If you’ve already got social interaction data being collected via trackEvent, I’m not sure there’s much value in migrating to trackSocial, as the data you’re able to collect doesn’t change.
 However, if you’re new to tracking on-site social activity, it’s a good idea to use trackSocial.
-Overall, a relatively minor change (compared to completely revamping the interface!), but a clear statement that Google intends to start providing more insight into social activity through Google Analytics.This entry was posted in Social Media, Web Analytics and tagged analytics, event tracking, social, social media.
+Overall, a relatively minor change (compared to completely revamping the interface!), but a clear statement that Google intends to start providing more insight into social activity through Google Analytics.This entry was posted in Technology, Social Media, Web Analytics and tagged analytics, event tracking, social, social media.
 Bookmark the permalink.